-9.2 Policy of Sexual Harassment
+92 Policy of Sexual Harassment

 Forms of harassment are contrary to basic standards of conduct between individuals and are prohibited by state and federal law, as well as this policy, and will not be tolerated.
 The District is committed to providing an academic and work environment that respects the dignity of individuals and groups.
 The District shall be free of sexual harassment and all forms of sexual intimidation and exploitation.
-It shall also be free of other unlawful harassment, including that which is based on any of the following statuses: race, religion, creed, color, national origin, ancestry, sexual orientation, physical disability, mental disability and medical condition.
+It shall also be free of other unlawful harassment, including that which is based on any of the following statuses: race, religious creed, color, national origin, ancestry, sexual orientation, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, military and veteran status, or the perception that a person has one or more of these characteristics.